-Malta has a highly-industrialised and service-based economy with numerous strong sectors and opportunities.
-Expats working in Malta will find themselves at a convenient pivot point between Europe, Africa and the Middle East.
-This also attracts foreign companies and investors, who in turn are a source of employment for expats.
+Malta has an industrialised and service-based economy with several robust sectors.
+Expats working in Malta will find themselves conveniently located between Europe, Africa and the Middle East.
+This strategic position attracts foreign companies and investors, who are a source of employment for expats.

 Job market in Malta

-Malta's economy depends largely on foreign trade, manufacturing, tourism, IT, online gaming and financial services.
-There is a growing film industry and many well-known movies have been filmed in Malta.
-It also houses one of the largest merchant marine fleets in the world, attracting international shipping companies with favourable legislation and low taxes.
+Malta's economy largely depends on foreign trade, manufacturing, tourism, IT, online gaming and financial services.
+There is also a growing film industry, with many well-known movies being filmed in Malta.
+It also houses one of the largest merchant marine fleets in the world, which attracts international shipping companies with favourable legislation and low taxes.

 Finding a job in Malta

-Although it is easier for citizens of the EU to find work in Malta, this can be difficult for expats from other countries.
-These foreign nationals require a Maltese work permit which can only be obtained once they secure a local job offer.
-Third-party nations are required to possess skills that are lacking in the country and must work in a sector with a particular demand for workers.
+Although it is easier for EU citizens to find work in Malta, expats from other countries may experience some challenges.
+These foreign nationals require a Maltese work permit, which they are eligible for only after securing a local job offer.
+Permit requirements for third-country nationals (TCN) include, possessing scarce skills and working in a sector experiencing labour shortages.

-Expats looking for a job in Malta should search online or through local newspaper listings, or consider working through a recruitment agency.
-Organisations such as the Malta Chamber of Commerce host seminars and gatherings which provide a good way to network.
+Jobseekers in Malta should start the search online or consider working with a recruitment agency.
+Organisations such as the Malta Chamber of Commerce host seminars and gatherings, which are good platforms for networking.